Olaoluwa99/Puzzle/README.md

 ## Target Audience

-Puzzle Palooza is suitable for casual gamers, puzzle enthusiasts, and social groups looking for a fun and interactive way to challenge each other.
+Puzzle is suitable for casual gamers, puzzle enthusiasts, and social groups looking for a fun and interactive way to challenge each other.

 ## Monetization